sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 ## Istio Integration

 This repository contains an optional set of dashboards for Istio.
-To use these dashboards, the install assumes:
+These dashboards use these assumptions:

 * Istio is installed in the `istio-system` namespace
-* The optional Prometheus instance included with Istio is deployed
+* The optional Prometheus instance that is included with Istio is deployed

-To enable Istio support, set `ISTIO_ENABLED=true` in `$USER_DIR/user.env` or `$USER_DIR/monitoring/user.env` prior to running `deploy_monitoring_cluster.sh`.
+To enable Istio support, set `ISTIO_ENABLED=true` in `$USER_DIR/user.env` or `$USER_DIR/monitoring/user.env` before deploying monitoring using the `deploy_monitoring_cluster.sh` script.

 ### Recommendations

-The default configuration of the Prometheus instance included in Istio will monitor the entire Kubernetes cluster.
-This is generally not desirable if the monitoring stack included here is also being deployed.
+The default configuration of the Prometheus instance that is included in Istio monitors the entire Kubernetes cluster.
+This configuration is typically not preferred if you are deploying the monitoring components in this repository.

-The Istio Prometheus instance will discover and scrape pods with the `prometheus.io/*` annotations.
-This includes SAS Viya components and will result in double-scraping and higher resource usage.
-Disabling the following jobs in the Istio Prometheus instance will prevent cluster-wide scraping of pods and services with the `prometheus.io/*` annotations:
+This is because the Prometheus instance that is included with Istio discovers and scrapes pods that have the `prometheus.io/*` annotations, including SAS Viya components.
+If you also deployed the Prometheus instance in this repository, both instances of Prometheus are scraping the pods, which leads to higher resource usage.

+To prevent this situation, disable cluster-wide scraping of pods and services that contain the `prometheus.io/*` annotations by disabling the following jobs in the Istio Prometheus instance:

 * `kubernetes-pods`
 * `kubernetes-service-endpoints`